codefellows-seattle-javascript-401d15/lab-16-express-basic-auth/README.md

  * The user must have a unique username and findhash
  * the user must have an email
  * The user must never store the password as plain text (hash the password)
- * The user must have a method for genorating a token from the findHash
+ * The user must have a method for generating a token from the findHash
 * Create a Basic Auth Middleware for parsing basic auth headers
 * use the `body-parser` express middleware to on `POST` and `PUT` routes
 * use the npm `debug` module to log the functions being executed in your app
 * using the express `Router` create an auth router with routes for **signup** and **signin**
 * Your server should depend on the environment variables
- * `DEBUG` - for turing on logging
+ * `DEBUG` - for turning on logging
  * `APP_SECRET` - for signing and verify tokens
  * `PORT` - for setting the port your server will listen on
- * `MONGODB_URI` - for setting the URI that mongoose will conect to
+ * `MONGODB_URI` - for setting the URI that mongoose will connect to

 ## Server Endpoints
 ### `/api/signup`
 * `POST` request
- * the client should pass the username and passord in the body of the request
+ * the client should pass the username and password in the body of the request
- * the server should respond with a token genoratorated using jsonwebtoken and the users findHash
+ * the server should respond with a token generated using jsonwebtoken and the users findHash
  * the server should respond with a 400 Bad Request to failed request

 ### `/api/signin`